Skip to main content

 1. Choose the right car to keep your insurance costs down

-If you want cheap car insurance, you should keep insurance costs in mind when you’re thinking about buying a car and even do some insurance price research before driving that car off the lot.
+If you want cheap auto insurance, you should keep insurance costs in mind when you’re thinking about buying a car and even do some insurance price research before driving that car off the lot.

+Insurers consider a range of factors when assessing how much to charge for coverage for any driver and car combination.
 For instance, car models frequently targeted by thieves may cost you extra to insure, as will rarer cars and fancy sports cars.
 However, a minivan is often one way to get super cheap insurance because of its association with families carrying precious cargo.
+The same applies to most used cars, as the price to repair or replace the vehicle is considerably lower than that of a brand-new car.

 2. Adjust your policy to reflect your needs

 Different drivers have different insurance needs, so find an insurance plan that caters specifically to you.
+Across Canada, there are four mandatory coverages, with options to opt for the minimum:

 3. Drop the optional coverages if you no longer need them